NCBI-Codeathons/Automated-Figure-extraction-and-Tagging/README.md

 3. Ricardo V. - setting up pipeline
 4. Ryan Connor, Meng Cheng, & Marie Gallagher - MeSh Indexing of Figure Legends

+# Notes on MeSH Indexing of Figure Legends

+The mesh indexing script may not work outside of the NLM network at the moment.

 # Using Variation Autoencoder (VAE) to cluster images.

 **Objective**: Learn categories of images present in publications accessible via OpenI service.